Numbers generate contributions that support scholarships for workshops.

 “Dr. Mullen is doing impressive work helping the world.
 He is the pioneer of proactive neuroplasticity utilizing DRNI – deliberate, repetitive, neural information.” – WeVoice (Madrid, Málaga)

-Establishing a Wellness Model for LGBTQ+ Persons with a Psychological Dysfunction
+Establishing a Wellness Model for LGBTQ+ Persons with Anxiety, Depression, and Comorbid Emotional Dysfunction

 Wellness must become the central focus of mental health because the disease model has provided grossly unsatisfactory results.
 Rather than obsessing on disease and deficits, wellness models emphasize the character strengths and virtues that generate motivation, persistence, and perseverance essential to recovery.
 Psychological science is there, but it needs positive implementation through program integration, positive evaluation, transparency, and information management.
 Empathy and communication must supersede etiology and misdiagnosis.